fectec/HeartLEDPCB/README.md

 <p align="justify">The TPS6122x family devices provide a power-supply solution for products powered by single-cell, two-cell, or three-cell alkaline, NiCd, or NiMH batteries, or a single-cell Li-Ion or Li-polymer battery.
 They offer up to 95% efficiency under typical operating conditions.</p>

-<p align="justify">In this design, the specific application of the device is a fixed output voltage supply of <i>5V at up to 60 mA</i>.
+<p align="justify">In this design, the specific application of the device is a fixed output voltage supply of <i>5 V at up to 60 mA</i>.
 The TPS61222 DC/DC converter is suitable for systems powered by a total typical input voltage between 0.7 V and 5.5 V.</p>

 <p align="justify">In the fixed-voltage version, the output is set by an internal resistor divider.
 To ensure proper operation, a suitable inductor must be connected between pin VIN and pin L. Inductor values of <i>4.7 μH</i> provide good performance across the full input and output voltage range.
 Using inductor values below 2.2 μH is not recommended.</p>